lucas-erlacher/OME_22/README.md

 # TODOs
 (number indicates priority)
+## (0) Add more criteria to fitness function
+e.g. teachers don't like gaps, etc.
 ## (1) Benchmark setups of old/new mutation with/wo crossover and decide which ones are effective
 ## (2) Check wether precalculating fitness before sorting improves it.
 Laurent suspects it might not memo the result and calculates fitness nlogn times.